 And the following outputs:

-Each input is held active for twenty ticks, followed by eighty ticks of silence during which the graph is expected to produce its answer.
-For the final evaluation, the graph is assessed continuously with additional reward given for correcting previously incorrect outputs.
 A concern was that a graph might learn to deliberately give a wrong answer before self-correcting to earn a higher cumulative reward, but this behavior never emerged during the experiment.

 // TODO: Insert final hyperparameter table.

 To address this, the reward function was tuned in two ways.
 First, drawing on Kahneman and Tversky's finding that losses feel psychologically approximately twice as powerful as equivalent gains [8], the reward signal was set to double the punishment signal.
 This makes experimentation less costly, encouraging graphs to try riskier topologies rather than settling into a safe local optimum.
 Second, the reward for a correct output was made inversely proportional to that output's frequency in the training data.
 For example, since the False output is three times more common than True in AND training data, a correct True output yields three times the reward of a correct False output.
 This prevents the graph from gaming its score by defaulting to the majority class.
+The scoring formulas above reflect these changes rather than the initial reward function.

 The combination of these two modifications, together with Catastrophic Extinction checkpointing, enabled the model to solve all five gates — including the non-linear XOR and the functionally complete NAND — each achieving 100% accuracy on the full truth table.